 - Update security roles to allow user to create / update the email log entity

 Set up the Duplication Check Rules

 There are 3 rules you need to create in total.
 They should look as follows

 Select the rules and publish them

-With a contact record open and looking at the new email log form
+With a contact record open, looking at the new email log form

 If you try and enter that email address to any other contact in the system

 If you do download and use, please do so initially on a non production environment so that you can test it fully.
-You are also agreeing that by downloading myself as the developer of the solution cannot be held responsible for any issues that may or may not occur in your environment due to it’s use.
+By downloading, you also agree that as the developer of the solution, I cannot be held responsible for any issues that may occur in your environment due to it’s usage.